friedhardware/TorrentDirectories/README.md

 - Batch-specific Options:
   - `--clean`: Clean the manifest by removing missing entries
   - `--max-failures N`: Maximum failures before stopping (0 for unlimited)
-  - `--skip-empty-directories / --no-skip-empty-directories`: Control how empty directories are handled (Skip by default)

 ### Error Handling

-The tool handles various error conditions:
+The tool handles various error conditions with clear messages and appropriate exit codes:

+- **File Existence**:
+  - Smart detection of existing files for both explicit and default paths
+  - Clear error messages with instructions for using `--force`
+  - Safe overwrite handling with proper backup

+- **Progress Reporting**:
+  - Type-safe progress calculations
+  - Clear percentage and file count display
+  - Real-time updates in verbose mode

-- Empty Files:
+- **Empty Files**:
   - By default, attempting to create a torrent from an empty file will fail
   - Use `--skip-empty-files` to skip empty files instead of failing
-  - In batch mode with `--skip-empty-files`, empty files are counted separately from other failures
+  - In batch mode with `--skip-empty-files`, empty files are counted separately

-- Empty Directories:
-  - By default, empty directories are skipped in batch mode
-  - Use `--no-skip-empty-directories` to treat empty directories as failures
-  - Empty directories are counted in the final report

-- Existing Files:
-  - By default, the tool won't overwrite existing torrent files
-  - Use `--force` to overwrite existing files
-  - In batch mode, `--force` also updates the manifest entries

-- Maximum Failures:
+- **Maximum Failures**:
   - In batch mode, use `--max-failures N` to stop after N failures
   - Empty files are only counted as failures if `--skip-empty-files` is not used
   - A value of 0 (default) means no limit